Bravery, Repetition and Noise

-Bravery Repetition and Noise is the eighth full-length album by American psychedelic rock band The Brian Jonestown Massacre, released in 2001.
+Bravery Repetition and Noise is the eighth studio album by American psychedelic rock band The Brian Jonestown Massacre, released in 2001.

 Writing and production

 All the songs were written by Anton Newcombe, except the track "Sailor," originally by The Cryan' Shames.
 The album was produced by Anton Newcombe and Rob Campanella with additional mixing by Courtney Taylor.

 Content

 The front cover features American independent film director Jim Jarmusch.
 Incidentally, The Brian Jonestown Massacre's song "Not if You Were the Last Dandy on Earth" appears on the soundtrack to his film Broken Flowers.

 Track listing

 All songs written by Anton Newcombe, except the track "Sailor," originally by The Cryan' Shames.